 Which brings us to the other flaw with this tiered local lockdown system.
 Eliminating the virus completely is only theoretically possible in a population that is completely isolated.
 None of the populations involved are isolated to anywhere near a sufficient degree to prevent transmission across the notional border between populations in a high risk area and its neighbours in lower risk areas.

 Like water, the virus – or rather infection by the virus – flows downhill.
 It will tend to flow from areas where the largest proportion of the population is already infected to places where hosts are (statistically) more readily ‘found’.
 (This is NOT purposeful behaviour.
 We use metaphor to describe the behaviour of viruses and genes in populations because we lack the language to describe it any other way.)

 Isolation is the key.
-As much isolation as can possibly be achieved.
+As much isolation as can possibly be achieved and sustained.
 At every level of population and, most importantly, starting with the individual.
 If you want an appropriate slogan for the effort to combat the spread of Covid-19 then try this,

 BE THE BREAK!

 Every single one of us needs to be the best break in the chain of infection that we can be.
 There are only three rules,